dogweather/forkful/content/en/java/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments in Java is snagging input provided by users when they launch your program from a console.
-Programmers do it to make their apps responsive to user needs, flexibly handling tasks without hardcoded values.

 ## How to:
 Java scoops up command line arguments you dish out with the `main` method.
 Look at this bite-sized sample:

 ```java